PundiAI/fx-core/docs/proto/fx-proto-docs.md

 <a name="fx.erc20.v1.RegisterCoinProposal"></a>

 ### RegisterCoinProposal
-RegisterCoinProposal is a gov Content type to register a token pair
+Deprecated: Do not use.
+As of the Cosmos SDK release v0.46.x, there is no longer a need for an explicit MsgRegisterCoin. register coin a simple MsgUpdateChainOracles can be invoked from the x/gov module via a v1 governance proposal.

 | Field | Type | Label | Description |